The Challenges with the First Contact Resolution Metric

 First Contact Resolution is a multivitamin KPI

-When I teach operations I suggest Participants look at First Contact Resolution as a multivitamin KPI.
+When I teach operations I suggest Participants look at First Contact Resolution metric as a multivitamin KPI.

 That’s because it does a few things for you.